pfaux55/School-Projects/README.md

 Projects
 Below is a list of the projects included in this repository.
 Each project has its own folder containing the source code, documentation, and any additional resources.

+Project 2: Factorial with Recursion

+Description: A Java program that calculates the factorial of a given number using recursion and handles user input validation.
+Technologies: Java, Scanner (for user input).
+Project Details: This program prompts the user to enter a positive integer (1-100), validates the input, and then displays the factorial of the entered number.

 Project 1: Calculator Application

 Description: A simple calculator application built using JavaScript and HTML/CSS.